openstack/ironic-specs/specs/approved/volume-connection-information.rst

   .. note::
      The contents of the `properties` field depend on volume type.
-Reference information should be added in Bare Metal API document[1]:
+Reference information should be added in Bare Metal API document:

      For iSCSI example::